The Backstory to One of Our Best-Sellers: How Vitamins C and E Became Skincare Stars

 Since I had done a lot of work stabilizing benzoyl peroxides, Vitamin As, and brightening solutions, I decided to take a look at the problem.
 Sure enough, vitamin C in water turned brown in a few days—the same with alcohol solutions.
-But when I got to propylene glycol, the products stayed crystal clear.
-Propylene glycol is a great preservative.
-Soon, I had a great formula—stable vitamin C. I could put the solution in a clear beaker in the direct sunlight, and it would not turn amber.
+But when I used one of my stable base chemicals, the products stayed crystal clear.
+And soon, I had a great formula—stable vitamin C. I could put the solution in a clear beaker in the direct sunlight, and it would not turn amber.
 The other vitamin C products were amber in color when I first opened the bottle.
 I ended up with vitamin C and vitamin E together.
 Vitamin C, water-soluble to protect the cytoplasm of the cell from free radicals, and vitamin E, oil-soluble to protect the cell membranes and mitochondria.
 (Note: Subsequent studies have shown that vitamin C's photoprotective effects are greatly enhanced when combined with vitamin E.)

 When the fine lines began to puff out, I became a believer.
 There was more to vitamin C than just test tubes.

 Since it grabs free radicals that are spinning all around us and through us, I called it Spin Trap.